9 Photos That Show How Exactly Smarties Are Made

 What goes into a Smartie?

 The classic roll of Smarties—15 multicolored sugar tablets twizzled up in a clear wrapper with bright red ends—has been in production, courtesy of the Dee family, since 1949.
 Today, at two factories in New Jersey and Ontario, some 30 billion individual tablets a year are compressed into their concave shape in a punch and die machine from a powdered mixture of dextrose, citric acid, calcium stearate, natural and artificial flavors, and coloring.
 Co-president Liz Dee walks us through the process from there.
-Find out the most popular candy the year you were born.

 1,000 tablets per minute